huggingface/blog/object-detection-leaderboard.md

 Based on predefined IoU thresholds and the areas associated with ground-truth objects, different versions of AP and AR can be obtained:

-* **AP@.5**: It sets IoU threshold = 0.5 and computes the Precision-Recall AUC for each target class in the image dataset.
+* **AP@.5**: It sets IoU threshold = 0.5 and computes the Precision x Recall AUC for each target class in the image dataset.
 Then, the computed results for each class are summed up and divided by the number of classes.
 * **AP@.75**: It uses the same methodology as AP@.50, but it considers IoU threshold = 0.75.
 With this higher IoU requirement, AP@.75 is considered stricter than AP@.5 and should be considered to evaluate models that need to achieve a high level of localization accuracy in their detections.
 * **AP@[.5:.05:.95]**: also referred to AP by cocoeval tools: This is an expanded version of AP@.5 and AP@.75, as it computes AP@ with different IoU thresholds (0.5, 0.55, 0.6,...,0.95) and averages the computed results as shown in the following Equation.
 In comparison to AP@.5 and AP@.75, this metric provides a holistic evaluation, capturing a model’s performance across a broader range of localization accuracies.